THE VFA PIONEER HISTORIES PROJECT

 JW: Let me ask you something.
 It’s okay for him to hit you once?
 Is that it?
 So that’s why you need to record it?

 CSW: Yes.
-If He gets you again.
+If he hits you again.
 It’s against the law.

 JW: I see.
 Wow.

-CSW: Now, that law no longer exists.
+CSW: That law no longer exists.
 This is the irony, because then we get into working on ERA ratification.
-But before we get there, what Virginia did quite oddly, is they one by one got rid of their laws because they never got ERA out of committee.
-It was never voted out of committee.
-It never even went to a floor vote.
+But before we get there, what Virginia did quite oddly, is legislators one by one got rid of the laws because they never voted ERA out of committee.
+It was never voted out of committee and never even went to a floor vote.

-But Maryland, I mean, they weren’t that bad, but instead of dealing with their laws, they just ratified ERA, just like that, which would have thrown everything out.
+But Maryland, instead of dealing with their laws, they just ratified ERA, just like that, which would have thrown everything out.
 So then when it failed, Maryland was sitting on these laws.
 They had to clean up their act.
 But anyway, that was just the irony of the whole ERA thing.

-The other thing she (Betsy) said, “And let me tell you, if he hits you once, he’s going to hit you again.”
+The other thing the Shelter Director) said, “And let me tell you, if he hits you once, he’s going to hit you again.”
 She said, “Forget the makeup sex and how sorry he is and how he loves you.
 He’s going to do it again.”
 I’m just sitting there with my mouth agape.
-Of course, we now know it was something that was a problem.

-The other person we had speak to us was Wilhemina Holladay.
+The other person who spoke to us was Wilhemina Holladay.
 She’s the woman who founded the National Museum for Women in the Arts downtown.
-She was fundraising at the time and she was going around to speak to all the Northern Virginia branches.
+She was fundraising at the time, and she was going around to speak to all the Northern Virginia branches.
 She’s the one that opened my eyes to the fact that there were, over the years, so many women artists who were never recognized.
-I mean, Mary Cassatt and a few others, but they were largely overlooked.
+Mary Cassatt and many others were largely overlooked.

-This museum is a very successful museum now.
+This museum is a very successful today..
 We also had a speaker, and I forget her name, who was at the beginning of the hospice movement.
 Again, this is back in the ’70s.
-And she talked about how medicine needed to move away from the notion that you have to save everybody.
+And she talked about how medicine needed to move away from the notion that you must save everybody.
 That sometimes prolonging life in a way that’s painful, that there’s no help for, there’s no hope, that we should begin to develop a system of palliative care that helps people who are with terminal diseases to live their last months and days as well as possible.

 JW: Before we get to the early ’80s, I want to hear more about the ERA and what you did there.